IsaMorphic/ChosenFewFX/Installer/INSTALL_README.md

 All users of this plugin should know that:

+* This plugin requires at .NET Framework 4.6.1 or above to be installed on your computer.
+Download it here: https://www.microsoft.com/en-us/download/details.aspx?id=49981

 * There are video tutorials for using Chosen Few FX filters and generators available on my YouTube channel.
 Go to http://youtube.com/yodadude2003 and look for the "Chosen Few FX Tutorials" playlist.

 * The plugin's full source code is available on GitHub at https://github.com/yodadude2003/ChosenFewFX